pikesley/jlock/README.md

 $active-colour: darken($white, 60%);
 $inactive-colour: darken($white, 20%);

-@mixin activated {  // these two mixins will be applied when the text is faded in or out
+@mixin activated {
+  // these two mixins will be applied when the text is faded in or out
   color: $active-colour;
 }

 @mixin deactivated {
   color: $inactive-colour;
 }

-@import 'base/default';  // this contains the grid layout plus the fade-in and -out animations
+@import "base/default"; // this contains the grid layout plus the fade-in and -out animations

+body {
-body {  // add additional body styles here
+  // add additional body styles here
   background-color: $background-colour;
   font-weight: bold;
   font-size: 4.9em;
 }
 ```

-The two `@mixin`s and the `@import 'base/default';` are *absolutely required* or undefined things will happen.
+The two `@mixin`s and the `@import 'base/default';` are _absolutely required_ or undefined things will happen.

 Run